- Fully legal

-The bill allowed the use of cannabis with a physician’s recommendation for treatment of certain medical conditions such as HIV/AIDS, cancer, glaucoma, multiple sclerosis, and epilepsy.
+The bill allowed the use of cannabis with a physician’s recommendation to treat certain medical conditions such as HIV/AIDS, cancer, glaucoma, multiple sclerosis, and epilepsy.

-Adults 21 and older are currently able to possess up to two ounces of cannabis and grow up to six mature plants for personal use.
+Adults 21 and older can possess up to two ounces of cannabis and grow up to six mature plants for personal use.
 House Bill 2, the Cannabis Regulation Act, was signed into law by Governor Lujan Grisham on April 12, 2021.

-Republican Governor Gary Johnson set off a political firestorm in the state when he endorsed the policy of drug legalization.
+Republican Governor Gary Johnson set off a political firestorm in the state when he endorsed the drug legalization policy.
 Johnson called for the legalization of cannabis and said that the drug’s dangers had been significantly exaggerated.

 House Bill 356 was introduced.
-The bill died in the final days of the legislative session when the state Senate Finance Committee, chaired by John Arthur Smith, refused to give the bill a hearing.
+The bill died in the legislative session’s final days when the state Senate Finance Committee, chaired by John Arthur Smith, refused to give the bill a hearing.

 Possession of cannabis for adults 21 and over becomes legal on June 29, 2021.
-No possession limit applies at home while a two ounce limit applies outside the home.
+No possession limit applies at home, while a two-ounce limitation applies outside the home.

 Personal cultivation of six mature plants and six immature plants is allowed per person, with a limit of 12 mature plants per residence.

 Retail sales of cannabis are announced to begin by April 1, 2022.
 A 12% excise tax will apply in addition to regular sales taxes.
-The excise tax will increase 1% each year beginning in 2025, until reaching 18% in 2030.
+The excise tax will increase by 1% each year from 2025 until reaching 18% in 2030.

 No limit is specified on the number of retail licenses to be issued.
-Local governments cannot ban dispensaries entirely but can limit the number allowed or restrict where they are located.
+Local governments cannot ban dispensaries entirely but can limit the number allowed or restrict their location.